-Parameter Units Requirement or Accepted Irradiance Watts/meter 2 Required for plants with Maximum Facility Output of 3 MW or higher Back Panel Temperature Fahrenheit Required for plants with Maximum Facility Output of 3 MW or higher Ambient Air Temperature Fahrenheit Accepted Wind Speed meters/second Accepted Wind Direction decimal degrees from true north Accepted
+Parameter Units Requirement or Accepted Plane of Array (POA) Irradiance Watts/meter Required for plants with Maximum Facility Output of 3 MW or higher Back Panel Temperature Degrees Fahrenheit Required for plants with Maximum Facility Output of 3 MW or higher Ambient Air Temperature Degrees Fahrenheit Accepted Wind Speed meters/second Accepted Wind Direction decimal degrees from true north Accepted

-12.2.4 Generator Outage Reporting

-PJM is responsible for coordinating and approving requests for outages of generation and transmission facilities, as necessary, for the reliable operation of the PJM RTO.
+12.2.4 Generator Outage ReportingPJM is responsible for coordinating and approving requests for outages of generation and transmission facilities, as necessary, for the reliable operation of the PJM RTO.
 PJM maintains records of outages and outage requests for these facilities.